mrshmllow/document-color.nvim/README.md

 ```

 ## Notes
-- You should probably keep your existing colorizer plugin, this plugin does not replace it
+- You should probably keep your existing colorizer plugin, this plugin does not replace it in many cases
 - I am only using "color" and not "colour" because thats what the lsp specs say, not because i believe in such heresy to the queen

 ## 🔮 A future...